LispCookbook/cl-cookbook/functions.md

 This explains the error message we got above - `(adder 3)` is neither a symbol nor a lambda expression.

-If we want to be able to use the symbol `*my-fun*` in the car of a compound form, we have to explicitely store something in its _function cell_ (which is normally done for us by the macro [`defun`](http://www.lispworks.com/documentation/HyperSpec/Body/m_defun.htm)):
+If we want to be able to use the symbol `*my-fun*` in the car of a compound form, we have to explicitly store something in its _function cell_ (which is normally done for us by the macro [`defun`](http://www.lispworks.com/documentation/HyperSpec/Body/m_defun.htm)):

 ~~~lisp
 ;;; continued from above